 Will You See One Vet (WYSOV)

-If you are a veteran who meets the Donated Dental Services (DDS) qualifications, you
+If you are a veteran who meets the Donated Dental Services (DDS) qualifications, you can EITHER apply

-can EITHER apply to DDS OR to Will you See One Vet.
-Even if your County is closed,
+to DDS OR to Will you See One Vet.
+Even if your County is closed, you may still apply.

 Contact: